Hairstyles from around the world

 Chonmage | Japan

-The chonmage is associated with the Edo period, sumo wrestlers and, most commonly, samurais.
+In Japan, the chonmage is associated with the Edo period, sumo wrestlers and, most commonly, samurais.
 Samurai warriors took a considerable amount of care when styling their hair.

 For battle, they shaved the tops of their heads, which reduced the heat under their heavy helmets, and wore their hair straight on the sides.
 When not in battle, they pulled the hair back into a topknot called a “chonmage” – which explains all the lads with topknots nowadays!